GMA SCIENCE AND EDUCATION FOUNDATION

 Better Process Control School

 This is a tailored company specific training in plants that pack and thermally process low-acid and acidified foods.
 Subject areas include thermal processing system operations, microbiological food safety, equipment operations, and acidification and container closure evaluation.
 The course meets FDA and USDA regulations and is an important and valuable educational opportunity for operators, mid-level managers and employees of food processing plants that utilize thermal processing.
 Contact firstname.lastname@example.org for a quote today.
 Our instructors are long time thermal processing specialists with years of experience in industry and we will work with your plants to schedule trainings that fits your needs.
+This course qualifies for 10.5 contact hours from NEHA.
 To schedule a course at your facility, contact us at email@example.com.

 Certified in Comprehensive Food Safety (CCFS)